Pythagoras numbers of orders in biquadratic fields: Lemmata and the use of computers

 \end{enumerate} \item Now it remains to check whether $\alpha$ can be written as a sum of any number of elements of the finite set $S_{\alpha}$.
 This can be done straightforwardly in many ways, e.g.\ by recursion: Try one element $x^2 \in S_{\alpha}$ and then check whether there are any elements $y^2 \in S_{\alpha}$ satisfying $\alpha - x^2 \succcurlyeq y^2$; if there are, go over them one by one, etc. \end{enumerate}

 This algorithm is very useful if one has a guess about an element which will require many squares in its representation.
-If one wants to get an idea about the probable value of $\P(\O_K)$, one can use the following modification: \begin{enumerate} \item Choose a constant $T$ and find the set
+If one wants to get an idea about the probable value of $\P(\O_K)$, one can use the following modification, which determines the lengths of all elements up to a given trace: \begin{enumerate} \item Choose a constant $T$ and find the set

 This is done similarly as in the first algorithm. \item Compute all sums of two elements of $S^{(1)}$ and reject those whose absolute trace exceeds $T$, thus forming the set

 \item By iteratively adding all elements of $S^{(1)}$, compute the sequence of sets